What Knots Should Every Prepper Know And Why?

 The cleat hitch knot is a boating essential, as it provides a reliable method for securing lines to a cleat or bollard.
 Its simple yet effective design allows for easy adjustment and effortless release, providing versatility and convenience when docking or mooring your boat.
 As a boater, mastering the cleat hitch knot is crucial for safe and efficient anchoring.

-See also How Can You Teach Your Family Basic Survival Skills?
+See also How Can You Learn And Practice Essential Wilderness Survival Skills?

 Buntline Hitch Knot